kevleyski/ExoPlayer/docs/troubleshooting.md

 [Why is seeking inaccurate in some MP3 files?]: #why-is-seeking-inaccurate-in-some-mp3-files
 [Why is seeking in my video slow?]: #why-is-seeking-in-my-video-slow
 [Why do some MPEG-TS files fail to play?]: #why-do-some-mpeg-ts-files-fail-to-play
+[Why are subtitles not found in some MPEG-TS files?]: #why-are-subtitles-not-found-in-some-mpeg-ts-files
 [Why do some MP4/FMP4 files play incorrectly?]: #why-do-some-mp4fmp4-files-play-incorrectly
 [Why do some streams fail with HTTP response code 301 or 302?]: #why-do-some-streams-fail-with-http-response-code-301-or-302
 [Why do some streams fail with UnrecognizedInputFormatException?]: #why-do-some-streams-fail-with-unrecognizedinputformatexception